 This free archived webinar, Smartphones and Smart Ideas, just came across our desks, and looks really intriguing.
 It was offered in 2917.
 We all know in theory there are tons of smartphone apps out there to help us organize our lives and keep track of things.
 This webinar will show how smartphones can be… Continue reading: Smartphones and Smart Ideas

-We’re highlighting resources that recently crossed our desks from the National Center for Accessible Educational Materials.
-The National Center for Accessible Educational Materials (AEM) at aem.cast.org offers a host of resources to better understand and make decisions about accessible educational and instructional materials.
-Some highlights: There’s an introductory 3:42-minute video: [raw][/raw] There’s an AEM Basics section… Continue reading: Tools to Choose Accessible Educational Materials that Work for Students
+UPDATE 4-16-21.
+The National Center for Accessible Educational Materials has redesigned their website and their tools. ———————— The National Center for Accessible Educational Materials (AEM) at aem.cast.org offers a host of resources to better understand and make decisions about accessible educational and instructional materials.
+Some highlights: There’s an introductory 3:42-minute video: [raw][/raw] Start with the What… Continue reading: Tools to Choose Accessible Educational Materials that Work for Students

 Additions and improvements on this website in the past few months: New Toolkit for Driving Change with paths for personal or school-wide change using Next Steps tools.
 Includes a self-assessment and a companion guide for school change.
 New Transition 101 section for faculty and staff in teacher education/preparation programs in colleges and universities.
 Get a foundational understanding… Continue reading: New Additions to the Website!